Aridjar/try_localization/README.md

 # Localization

-The project is in Elixir
+The project is in Elixir.

-Go would have probably be the best language to do this project, as it is fast (which is a requirement of the second part), easy to create API with (third part), and is
+Go would have probably be the best language to do this project, as it is fast (which is a requirement of the second part), easy to create API with (third part), and is an iterative language.</br>
 Unfortunatly, time is also a constraint.
-As I don't know go (nor it libs, just that it isn't really easy to use external depencies (even if it got better)), I didn't want spend too much time trying to figure out go instead of the actual problem
+As I almost don't know Go (nor its libs, just that it isn't really easy to use external depencies (even if it got better)), I didn't want spend too much time trying to figure out Go instead of the actual problem.

-That's why Elixir was my choice: I know it, I can setup an IPA in a short time, find libs easely and the documentation is one of the best.
+That's why Elixir was my choice: I know it, I can setup an API in a short time, find libs easely and the documentation is one of the best.
 It is great for the second and third part.
 Unfortunatly, the first part will be longer than with an OOP langage (at equal knowledge).

+Test should fully cover the code.</br>
+The documentation is made in the module level (not function level).

-To start your Phoenix server:
+# To start your Phoenix server:

 ## Without docker